wisescootering/infrareddrone/readme.md

 * [install.bat](install.bat) will set up the right python environment for you.
 * you have to install [raw therapee](https://www.rawtherapee.com) software at the default windows location.
 * Download our sample folder [FLY_TEST](https://drive.google.com/drive/folders/1khi0WdWyZ6H7Z7Lc5Q_i-Mm0Xq2sgpd1?usp=sharing)
+* To use ODM ([open drone map](https://opendronemap.org/)), install docker and make sure you have it running correctly
 ------------
 ## 🔨 Hardware
 ------------